website header image

 The U.S. Navy and Marine Corps have canceled the RFP for the Landing Ship Medium (LSM), previously known as the Light Amphibious Warship (LAW), due to escalating costs.
 The program, originally slated for delivery in 2023, faced criticism for its limited capabilities, including slow speed (14-16 knots), troop capacity (only 75), limited weapons (25mm or 30mm gun system and a .50 caliber machine gun), and an inability to carry the Ship to Shore Connector (SSC), which is the replacement for existing LCAC (Landing Craft Air Cushion).
 The services are now exploring the acquisition and modification of existing commercial vessels to meet their amphibious warfare needs.

-On January 16, the Department of Defense announced the naming of the lead ship of the McClung Class LSM; USS McClung (LSM 1).
-This ship's contract is expected to be awarded in March with a delivery in February 2029.
+On January 16, the Department of Defense announced the naming of the lead ship of the McClung Class LSM; USS McClung* (LSM 1).
+The ship is named after Major Megan McClung, USMC, who was the first female Marine Officer to be killed in the Iraq War, and the first female US Naval Academy graduate to be killed in action in the school's 172-year history.

 Veteran Crisis Line